RuiHuangNUS/RuiHuangNUS.github.io/_pages/about.md

 - *2020.08* The 15th national university student intelligent vehicle competition in China - First Prize.

 # 📖 Educations
-- *2025.01 - now*, Ph.D student, National University of Singapore (NUS), Electrical and Computer Engineering.
+- *2025.01 - Present*, Ph.D in Electrical and Computer Engineering, National University of Singapore (NUS).
-- *2021.09 - 2024.04*, Master, NUAA, Aeronautical and Astronautical Science and Technology.
+- *2021.09 - 2024.04*, M.Eng. in Aeronautical and Astronautical Science and Technology, NUAA.
-- *2017.09 - 2021.06*, Undergraduate, Nanjing University of Aeronautics and Astronautics (NUAA), Aircraft Power Engineering.
+- *2017.09 - 2021.06*, B.Eng. in Aircraft Power Engineering, Nanjing University of Aeronautics and Astronautics (NUAA).

 <!--
 # 💬 Invited Talks